lej333/LinkLy/README.md

 You need to change the following configuration settings in appconfig.json (make a copy of appconfig.example.json).

 #### Connectionstring
+Change the following connectionstring with connectionstring of your SQL Server.
 `"ConnectionStrings": { "DefaultConnection": "{{ChangeThisWithConnectionString}}" }`

 #### Defaults